Oblomov/faster-parser/README.rst

 ============

-A collection of routines to parse integers and floating-point data which are considerably (in the whereabous of 2×) faster than the standard library functions.
+A collection of routines to parse integers and floating-point data which are considerably (in the whereabouts of 2×) faster than the standard library functions.
 The speed obviously comes at a price, as my routines are less robust and less featureful than the standard library ones: they are not be intended as *general purpose* replacements for the standard